r0r0x-xx/AeroSpace-Cybersecurity/README.md

 - Horn antennas: Known for their high gain and directional communication capabilities, horn antennas are often used at higher frequencies for inter-satellite communication.
 They are crucial in space science satellites and systems where high precision is required, such as high-frequency communication systems on interplanetary satellites.

+# Introduction to Cybersecurity in Satellite Technology

+The intersection of satellite technology and cybersecurity is a critical area of concern, especially as satellite systems become increasingly essential for global communications, navigation, and Earth observation.
+This sector demands heightened security due to the rising sophistication of cyberattacks aimed at space systems.
+The complexity of satellite infrastructures encompassing various segments such as space, ground, communication links, and user devices requires a thorough understanding of the attack surfaces and potential threats within these domains.